 While the fun might start where the road ends, you still need a bike that’ll get you there—one bike that shreds gravel and dirt and crushes through road miles with equal expertise.
 Sure, some have tried to make their ‘cross bikes more "road-capable" (whatever that means), and others have made their road bikes more "adventure-ready," but we created one bike that makes no compromises between the two.
 Get acquainted with the all-new Diverge.

-The Diverge is now more capable than ever, with clearance for up to either 700x42mm or 650bx47mm tyres, frame weights that can dip below 900 grams (see S-Works), and a Future Shock that's geared specifically to riding smoothly over harsh terrain.
+The Diverge is now more capable than ever, with clearance for up to either 700x42mm or 650bx47mm tires, frame weights that can dip below 900 grams (see S-Works), and a Future Shock that's geared specifically to riding smoothly over harsh terrain.
 It's also moved away from a traditional ‘cross geometry, instead opting for our new Open Road Geometry.

 Future Shock w/ Progressive Spring